Karate vs. Taekwondo: What Is The Difference?

 • Sporting attitude

-On the other hand, scoring for a taekwondo match is very simple.
+On the other hand, scoring for a taekwondo match goes the following way.
 A player gets three points for a kick to the head, two points for a spinning kick to the opponent’s torso, and one point for a basic attack on their torso.
+Punches to the head are forbidden.

-In major Taekwondo competitions, electronic scoring systems are used that are attached to the players’ chest and are adjusted to figure out the points, according to the pressure exerted on the system.
+In major Taekwondo competitions, electronic scoring systems register valid attacks according to the pressure exerted on the system.

 Gear